International-Data-Spaces-Association/IDS-AppStore/README.md

 If you want to build and run locally, ensure that at least Java 11 is installed.
 Then, follow these steps:

 1. Clone this repository.
+2. Create the Data folder on the root `cd /` and `mkdir data`
-2. Execute `cd IDS-AppStore`, `chmod +x mvnw` and `./mvnw clean package -DskipTests -Dmaven.javadoc.skip=true`.
+3. Execute `cd IDS-AppStore`, `chmod +x mvnw` and `./mvnw clean package -DskipTests -Dmaven.javadoc.skip=true`.
-3. Navigate to `/target` and run `java -jar ids-appstore-{VERSION}.jar`.
+5. Navigate to `/target` and run `java -jar ids-appstore-{VERSION}.jar`.
-4. If everything worked fine, the application is available at https://localhost:8080/.
+6. If everything worked fine, the application is available at https://localhost:8080/.
 The API can be accessed at https://localhost:8080/api.
 The Swagger UI can be found at https://localhost:8080/api/docs.